Skip to content

 .withTag("table", "users");

 In this approach, if you select the name size, then it will match both the ThreadPool and Database classes.
-This results in a value that is the an aggregate of the number of threads and the number of items in a database, which has no meaning.
+This results in a value that is an aggregate of the number of threads and the number of items in a database, which has no meaning.

 Id poolSize = registry.createId("threadpool.size")